YaskawaEurope/mlx-examples/source/examples/functions/McePosTable/index.md

 GVL.stPosTable[0].nNrOfCycles := ...;
 ```

-For the *function call*, make sure to link it to the right *MLX* data structure.
+For the function call, make sure to link it to the right MLX data structure.

 ```iecst
 // function call